 - In a bowl whisk together the cream of chicken soup and milk until combined.

-- Pour half of the soup & milk mixture in the bottom of a 6-7 quart oval crock-pot.
+- Pour half of the soup and milk mixture in the bottom of a 6 to 7 quart oval slow cooker.

 - Arrange chicken breasts on top of the soup mixture.

 - Lay slices of ham and then slices of Swiss cheese over the top of the chicken breasts.

 - Pour remaining soup & milk mixture over everything.